arthurpeter/Search_Tool/README.md

   First clone this repository to your machine.
   Navigate to the main directory of the project.
-  In the main directory follow theese commands: cargo build --rebase (optional as it is already built) cargo install --path .
+  In the main directory follow theese commands: cargo build --release (optional as it is already built) cargo install --path .

 ## How to use